retaildevcrews/ngsa/src/ngsa/README.md

 # Developer Docs

+- TODO - explain why - k8s secrets are mounted

-- In order to run locally, you need to create 3 files in the src/app/secrets directory
+- In order to run locally, you need to create 2 files in the src/app/secrets directory
   - CosmosUrl
   - CosmosKey
-  - AppInsightsKey (optional)

 > The file names are case sensitive and are ignored in .gitignore